dotnet/reactive/README.md

 * a clearly defined way to represent and handle live sequences of data ([`IObservable<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.iobservable-1))
 * a set of operators (such as the `Where` operator just shown) enabling event processing logic to be expressed declaratively

+Rx has been particularly successfully applied in user interfaces.
+(This is also true outside of .NET—[RxJS](https://rxjs.dev/) is a JavaScript spin-off of Rx, and it is very popular in user interface code.)
+The https://github.com/reactiveui/reactiveui makes deep use of Rx to support .NET UI development.

+To learn more, see this [Rx playlist](https://www.youtube.com/playlist?list=PLJt9xcgQpM60Fz20FIXBvj6ku4a7WOLGb).

 ## AsyncRx.Net